tibynx/umbrel-community-app-store/README.md

 # ☔ Tibor's Umbrel App Store
-An app store featuring my projects and apps.
-This app store is meant to be used on [umbrelOS][umbrel].
+An app store featuring my projects and apps for [umbrelOS][umbrel].
+All apps are updated monthly.

 ## Apps
 ### Browsers